tbhb/typing-graph/docs/explanation/graph-edges.md

 # Graph edges and semantic relationships

 When you traverse a type graph, knowing that a node has children is only part of the story.
 The real power comes from understanding what each child represents.
-This page explains edge semantics in the type graph: what relationships exist between nodes, how [`TypeEdgeKind`][typing_graph.TypeEdgeKind] values encode those relationships, and when to use [`edges()`][typing_graph.edges] versus [`children()`][typing_graph.children] for traversal.
+This page explains edge semantics in the type graph: what relationships exist between nodes, how [`TypeEdgeKind`][typing_graph.TypeEdgeKind] values encode those relationships, and when to use [`edges()`][typing_graph.TypeNode.edges] versus [`children()`][typing_graph.TypeNode.children] for traversal.

 ## Why edges exist